young male engineer working on laptop next to solar panel

 • obtain the specified skills assessment for the nominated occupation

-• demonstrate at least Competent level English
+• demonstrate at least Competent English (secondary applicants over 18 must show Functional English)

 • meet health and character requirements